Exceptional Andreev spectrum and supercurrent in p-wave non-Hermitian Josephson junctions: Supercurrents from inelastic Andreev reflections

 where $f_{\mathrm{eff}}(\omega,\beta)$ is the effective Fermi-Dirac distribution function.
 In non-Hermitian systems with complex eigenenergy, it is generalized to be $f_{\mathrm{eff}}(\omega,\beta)=-\frac{1}{\pi}\left[\Psi(\frac{1}{2}+\frac{i\beta\omega}{2\pi})-\frac{i\pi}{2}\right]$ where $\Psi(z)$ is the digamma function\ \citep{ShenPX24prl}.
 Here, $\omega_{1}$ and $\omega_{2}$ are two complex poles given by the denominator from Eq.~\eqref{eq:SupercurrentDenominator} with complex variable $z$.
 This result confirms that the Andreev quasi-bound states contribute the supercurrent in the short junction limit.

 Since the Andreev spectrum shows substantial difference away from and between the two EPs, we consider the consequent supercurrent separately for different phase domains.
 Away from the EPs, the Andreev spectrum is complex-valued.
-Substituting the spectrum of Eq.~\eqref{eq:Andreev spectrum} into the current formula and taking Wick rotation, the corresponding supercurrent reads
+Substituting the complex spectrum in Eq.~\eqref{eq:Andreev spectrum} into the effective Fermi-Dirac distribution function, and exploiting Eq.~\eqref{eq:Currentformula}, the corresponding supercurrent reads

 where the phase domain is within $\phi\in[2n\pi,2n\pi+2\arccos(Z)]\cup[2(n+1)\pi-2\arccos(Z),2(n+1)\pi]$.
 At $Z=0$, there are no EPs and this equation reduces to the well-known result $I(\phi)=\frac{e\Delta}{\hbar}\sin\frac{\phi}{2}\tanh\left(\frac{\beta\Delta}{2}\cos\frac{\phi}{2}\right)$ in Hermitian Josephson junctions\ \citep{Kulik75jetps}.
 In contrast, the Andreev spectrum $E_{B}^{\pm}$ becomes purely imaginary between the EPs.
 In this case, the corresponding supercurrent can be directly calculated as